Multilevel User Credibility Assessment in Social Networks: Related work

 \section{Related work}

-Over the past decade, social networks have captured significant attention from users worldwide.
-Consequently, prominent websites such as Facebook, Twitter, LinkedIn, and Instagram have witnessed an unexpected surge in user registrations.
-However, researchers argue that not all registered accounts are genuine; many are fake and created for specific purposes.
-In recent years, researchers have leveraged numerous advanced technologies to identify fake accounts.
-In general, existing research in the realm of detecting fake accounts can be categorized into three main groups:
+Over the past decade, social networks have attracted global attention, leading platforms such as Facebook, Twitter, LinkedIn, and Instagram to experience a dramatic surge in user registrations.
+However, not all accounts are genuine; many are created for malicious or strategic purposes.
+Recent studies have employed a range of advanced techniques to identify these fake accounts.
+Broadly speaking, existing methods for fake-account detection can be divided into three main categories: